HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 ## Compression algorithms

 IANA maintains a [list of valid HTTP content encodings](https://www.iana.org/assignments/http-parameters/http-parameters.xml#content-coding) that can be used with the `Accept-Encoding` and `Content-Encoding` headers.
-These include gzip, deflate, br (brotli), as well as a few others.
+These include `gzip`, `deflate`, `br` (Brotli), as well as a few others.
 Brief descriptions of these algorithms are given below:

 * [Gzip](https://tools.ietf.org/html/rfc1952) uses the [LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78#LZ77) and [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) compression techniques, and is older than the web itself.
-It was originally developed for the UNIX gzip program in 1992.
+It was originally developed for the UNIX `gzip` program in 1992.
 An implementation for web delivery has existed since HTTP/1.1, and most web browsers and clients support it.
-* [Deflate](https://tools.ietf.org/html/rfc1951) uses the same algorithm as gzip, just with a different container.
+* [Deflate](https://tools.ietf.org/html/rfc1951) uses the same algorithm as Gzip, just with a different container.
 Its use was not widely adopted for the web because of [compatibility issues](https://en.wikipedia.org/wiki/HTTP_compression#Problems_preventing_the_use_of_HTTP_compression) with some servers and browsers.
 * [Brotli](https://tools.ietf.org/html/rfc7932) is a newer compression algorithm that was [invented by Google](https://github.com/google/brotli).
 It uses the combination of a modern variant of the LZ77 algorithm, Huffman coding, and second order context modeling.
-Compression via brotli is more computationally expensive compared to gzip, but the algorithm is able to reduce files by [15-25%](https://cran.r-project.org/web/packages/brotli/vignettes/brotli-2015-09-22.pdf) more than gzip compression.
+Compression via Brotli is more computationally expensive compared to Gzip, but the algorithm is able to reduce files by [15-25%](https://cran.r-project.org/web/packages/brotli/vignettes/brotli-2015-09-22.pdf) more than Gzip compression.
 Brotli was first used for compressing web content in 2015 and is [supported by all modern web browsers](https://caniuse.com/#feat=brotli).

 Approximately 38% of HTTP responses are delivered with text-based compression.
 This may seem like a surprising statistic, but keep in mind that it is based on all HTTP requests in the dataset.
 Some content, such as images, will not benefit from these compression algorithms.
 The table below summarizes the percentage of requests served with each content encoding.